bastibe/python-soundfile/README.rst

 methods to ``dtype``, using the Numpy ``dtype`` notation.
 The old ``ctype`` arguments still work, but are now officially deprecated.

+In 0.12.0, we changed the load order of the libsndfile library.
+Now, the packaged libsndfile in the platform-specific wheels is tried before falling back to any system-provided libsndfile.
+If you would prefer using the system-provided libsndfile, install the source package or source wheel instead of the platform-specific wheels.

 Installation
 ------------